Happy Spring! We here at Red Rock Canyon are blessed with the warm Mojave Desert sun to make spring a pleasant season for outdoor activities.

 ∗ Learn to spot the signs of weather-related illness and take prompt action in seeking emergency medical attention.

 ∗ Respect wildlife.
-March is a good time to see birds, burros, deer, bighorn sheep, and more.
+Spring is a good time to see birds, burros, deer, bighorn sheep, and more.
 If you come across any wildlife, please give it plenty of space, avoid feeding or touching it, and control your dog by keeping it on a short leash.

 Have a safe and enjoyable Red Rock Canyon experience!
 For more information about visiting Red Rock Canyon, please call (702) 515-5350.